Guide

 Worked example

-Alex earns £60,000 a year and contributes to a SIPP (relief at source).
-Alex makes a gross contribution of £5,000 to the SIPP.
+Alex earns £60,000 and contributes to a SIPP under relief at source.
+The gross contribution is £5,000.

 Common mistakes